mizztgc/infinitas-for-linux/README.md

 This script supports the following environment variables:

-- INFINITAS_USE_GAMESCOPE=[0|1]: Tells the script to start the game within a gamescope session.
+- **INFINITAS_USE_GAMESCOPE=[0|1]:** Tells the script to start the game within a gamescope session.
 Recommended if you don't want to constantly adjust your display options to play this game.
 Requires gamescope to be installed.

 ## INSTALLATION:

-To download and install the game files, run 'infinitas install', and let it work its magic.
-As of right now, the installer will only use your system's build of Wine, and will install the game to '~/.local/share/infinitas' by default.
-Whenever I decide to stop procrastinating, I'll add the ability.
+To download and install the game files, run `infinitas install`, and let it work its magic.
+As of right now, the installer will only use your system's build of Wine, and will install the game to `~/.local/share/infinitas` by default.
+Whenever I decide to stop procrastinating, I'll add the ability to let you choose your own  build of wine and prefix location.

 ## Q/A: